 Soy quality is important, too – highly genetically modified soy, as well as processed soy oils, are far more likely to have a detrimental impact, while consuming high-quality sources like organic tempeh, tofu/sprouted tofu, miso or gluten-free soy sauce may not have the negative effects.

 Part of the reason why the consensus on phytoestrogens is mixed is there are many contributing factors at play.
 Our bodies don’t work in isolation.
 Some of the aspects that can affect how phytoestrogens will influence our health include:

 - Microbiome status (our gut bacteria can help regulate estrogen levels)

 - Current hormone balance

-- Source of phytoestrogens – are you eating whole foods or processed foods?
+- Source of phytoestrogens – are you eating whole foods or ultra processed foods?

 - Amount/duration of consumption

 - Lifestyle – use of endocrine-disruptive personal care products, home cleaners, plastics, contraceptives, electronic devices, etc., are you sleeping, eliminating effectively, drinking enough water, eating quality foods?